 To make a donation to a Neighbourhood House/Centre you can:

 - Speak to your local Neighbourhood House/Centre directly or

-You will be issued with an ANHCA Donation Form which gives details on how you can make a donation by direct payment or cheque.
+- Download the Donation Form which details on how to make a donation by direct payment or cheque.
 Donations must be made to the ANHCA Public Fund for DGR in order for you to receive a tax receipt.